aonez/NightShiftPatcher/README.md

 ## In case of error

-If after applying the patch it does not work, restart in single user mode or with the rescue partition and use the backup:
+- If the system does not properly boot, restart in [single-user mode](https://support.apple.com/en-bh/HT201573) or with the [recovery partition](https://support.apple.com/en-us/HT201314).

 - The backup file can be found here: